Philippos123/A-simple-stroll/README.md

     <img src="/images/Flowchart.png" alt="A screenshot of the flowchart of game logic">
 </details><br>

+## Technologies used
+### Languages used
+Python

+### Other tools
+Lucidchart- was used to create wireframes
+Git- was used for version control
+Github-Was used for saving and storking files.
+Gitpod -Was the IDE used for writing and editing code.
+Heroku - was used as the hosting platform for the site.

 ## Why would you want to play this game?